RomanoViolet/C-/BoundedTypes/README.md

 ## Objective
 Demonstrates the concept of _bounded types_ wherein a type's maximum and minimum values are provided at compile time.
 Useful in applications where in a symbol's range must be restricted to a pre-computed (design) range.
+A predefined error-code is available in case a value to be assigned does underflows or overflows.

 ## Tools, Etc.
 | Tool | Version Tested |